 Should I Buy A Refurbished Computer?
 Buying Tips to Consider for Reconditioned PCs

 Buying refurbished electronic devices like computers can feel a little risky if you’ve never done it before.
 But surprisingly, buying refurbished can be a smart and low-risk way to save a lot of money on a computer purchase.
-So, should you buy a refurbished computer, and is it okay to do so?

-This article will walk you through the pros and cons of refurbished devices, help you understand what to expect and where they come from, and give you some tips on buying refurbished computers.
 While it’s typically safe to purchase certified refurbished goods, making sure you are aware of a few very important items can make all the difference between a a risky, poor buying experience and being happy with your new computer.

 What Is A Refurbished Computer?

-Refurbished computers are systems that are no longer able to be sold as ‘new’ and instead offered for resale, often at a discounted price.
+Refurbished computers are systems that are no longer able to be sold as ‘new’ and instead are offered for resale, often at a discounted price.
 All refurbished machines typically undergo repairs and testing by the manufacturer or refurbishing party to ensure they function as well as a ‘new’ item.
 Examples include:

 • Returns or canceled orders which cannot be resold as new